hu4132231/api-testing-practice/README.md

 Choose any request from the collection, such as:

 - `TC-LU-001 - List Users - valid page 2`
-- `TC-SU-001 - Single User - valid existing user id`
+- `TC-SU-001 - Single User - valid existing user ID`
 - `TC-CU-001 - Create User - valid name and job`
 - `TC-LI-001 - Login - valid email and password`